waa/mtx-changer-python/README.md

 # mtx-changer-python.py
-- A drop-in replacement for Bacula's original `mtx-changer` bash/perl script to control tape libraries.
+- A drop-in replacement for Bacula's original `mtx-changer` bash/perl script to control tape libraries but with additional features:
+  - Very clear logging of all actions when debug = True.
+  - The ability to check a drive's `tapeinfo` status after an unload.
+If the drive requires cleaning, automatically load a cleaning tape, wait, then unload it.

 This script is meant to be automatically called by the Bacula Storage daemon (SD) to load/unload drives in a tape library, or to issue queries to the library to get information.